thunderclient/thunder-client-support/README.md

 Integration with the Git project is supported by below vscode settings, choose **any one** as required.

-1. **Load From Project**: select this option when you like to spilt requests data per project, it will create `thunder-tests` folder in root of workspace.
+1. **Save To Workspace**: select this option when you like to spilt requests data per project, it will create `thunder-tests` folder in root of workspace.
 This option loads the data when you open the project in vscode automatically.
    * (Optional) The default location of `thunder-tests` folder is root of workspace.
 Use setting `Workspace Relative Path` to specify different relative path. see below examples
    * Make sure the `Workspace Relative Path` setting is **Workspace** setting not **User** setting.
    * Example 1: To save in Child folder of workspace then relative path is `FolderName` or `Child/FolderName`